 While nonlinear models enhance expressivity, they also complicate the design of effective exploration strategies.
 Existing exploration methods such as Upper Confidence Bound (UCB) \citep{abbasi2011improved} and Thompson Sampling (TS) \citep{agrawal2013thompson} heavily depend on reward structure and distributional assumptions.
 Extending them to nonlinear settings requires significant approximations \citep{zhou2020neural,zhang2021neural,xu2022neural,xu2022langevin}, often making the methods impractical in real-world applications.
 This motivates the search for exploration strategies that combine strong empirical performance with theoretical guarantees in nonlinear bandits.
 Ensemble sampling \citep{lu2017ensemble} has emerged as a promising class of algorithms for online decision-making problems, including bandits \citep{lee2024improved}, deep reinforcement learning \citep{osband2016deep}, and recommendation systems \citep{zhu2023deep}.
-Ensemble sampling maintains an ensemble of $m$ models, each trained on randomly perturbed historical data consisting of arm features and rewards.
-At each round, one model is sampled to estimate expected rewards, and the arm with the highest estimate is selected.
-After receiving the reward, the new data point—with random perturbation—is added to the dataset, and all models are updated.
+Ensemble sampling maintains an ensemble of $m$ models, each trained on randomly perturbed historical data comprising arm features and rewards.
+At each round, one model is selected to estimate the expected rewards, and the arm with the highest estimate is chosen.
+Subsequently, the received reward is incorporated into the dataset, along with a new data point that has undergone random perturbation.
+All models are then updated accordingly.

 In recent years, ensemble sampling has gained popularity due to its strong empirical performance and moderate computational cost.
 However, theoretical understanding has lagged behind.
-Existing analyses provide regret guarantees only in the linear contextual bandit setting.
-For example, \citet{lee2024improved} proved a high-probability $T$-round regret bound of $\widetilde{\mathcal{O}}(d^{3/2}\sqrt{T})$ with ensemble size $m = \Omega(K \log T)$, where $d$ is the feature dimension and $K$ is the number of arms.
-More recently, \citet{janz2024ensemble} established a regret bound of $\widetilde{\mathcal{O}}(d^{5/2}\sqrt{T})$ for infinitely many arms with ensemble size $\Theta(d \log T)$.
+Existing analysis provide regret guarantees only in the linear contextual bandit setting.
+For example, \cite{janz2024ensemble} established a regret bound of $\widetilde{\mathcal{O}}(d^{5/2}\sqrt{T})$ for infinitely many arms with ensemble size $\Theta(d \log T)$.
+Built on these results, \cite{lee2024improved} proved a high-probability $T$-round regret bound of $\widetilde{\mathcal{O}}(d^{3/2}\sqrt{T})$ with ensemble size $\Omega(K \log T)$, where $d$ is the feature dimension and $K$ is the number of arms.
 While these theoretical works provide valuable insights, they are far from fully elucidating the empirical success of ensemble sampling in complex decision-making applications, where reward models are typically nonlinear in the arm features.